-"The first calculation when it comes to choosing a place to live should be this: You don't live your life in your home, you live it outside your home," says John McIlwain, senior resident fellow and J. Ronald Terwilliger chair for housing at the Urban Land Institute in Washington, D.C.
+"The first calculation when it comes to choosing a place to live should be this: You don't live your life in your home, you live it outside your home," says John McIlwain, former chair for housing at the Urban Land Institute in Washington, D.C.

 The CNT developed the "H + T Affordability Index" to address the link between housing costs and transportation costs in more than 300 metropolitan regions.

 While homeowners generally are urged to keep housing costs to no more than 31 percent of income, CNT estimates that combined costs of housing and transportation should not exceed 45 percent of income.